Vietnam during World War I

-During the First World War, Vietnam was under French domination and part of French Indochina.
-While seeking to maximize the use of Indochina's natural resources and manpower to fight the war, France cracked down all patriotic movements in Vietnam.
-As the country remained a member of the French Empire, many Vietnamese fought later in the conflict.
+At the onset of World War I, Vietnam, nominally under the Nguyễn dynasty, was under French protectorate and part of French Indochina.
+While seeking to maximize the use of Indochina's natural resources and manpower to fight the war, France cracked down all Vietnamese patriotic movements.
+Many Vietnamese fought later in the conflict.

 World War I service

 In Europe and the Middle East

 The French entry into World War I saw the authorities in Vietnam press-gang thousands of "volunteers" for service in Europe, leading to uprisings in Tonkin and Cochinchina.

 Almost 100,000 Vietnamese were conscripts and went to Europe to fight and serve on the French battlefront, or work as laborers.
 Several battalions fought and suffered loss of lives at the Somme and Picardy, while others were deployed at Verdun, the Chemin des Dames, and in Champagne.
 Vietnamese troops also served in the Balkans and the Middle East.
 Exposed to new political ideals and returning to a colonial occupation of their own country (by a ruler that many of them had fought and died for), resulted in some sour attitudes.
 Many of these troops sought out and joined the Vietnamese nationalist movement focused on overthrowing the French.